the 2025 guide made by locals for

 15. Attend cultural events and festivals

-Transylvania is not only known for its stunning landscapes and rich history but also for its vibrant cultural scene, which comes to life through various events and festivals held throughout the year.
-One of the highlights for music enthusiasts is the Untold Festival, one of the world's largest electronic music festivals, held annually in Cluj-Napoca.
-Other notable music events are the Electric Castle Festival (near Cluj-Napoca), ARTmania Festival (Sibiu), Rockstadt Extreme Fest (Rasnov), and Jazz in the Park (Cluj-Napoca).
+Transylvania is famous for its landscapes, history, and vibrant cultural scene, showcased through various events and festivals.
+One of the top attractions for music lovers is the Untold Festival, one of the world's largest electronic music festivals, held annually in Cluj-Napoca.

 For more music festivals and events in Romania, check out our article.